crolang-p2p/crolang-p2p-broker/README.md

 The Broker by default provides a reference to the [Google's free STUN servers](https://dev.to/alakkadshaw/google-stun-server-list-21n4).
 If your use case requires that Nodes are able to connect in more restrictive network conditions, you can provide your TURN server; see the [Nodes RTC configuration](#nodes-rtc-configuration) section for more info about it.

+## Message exchange via WebSocket

+In addition to facilitating the negotiation and establishment of peer-to-peer (P2P) connections between nodes using WebRTC, the project also allows for traditional message exchange between peers via WebSocket, using the Broker as a relay.

+This feature enables nodes to send messages to each other even without establishing a P2P connection.
+The broker receives the message from the sender and delivers it to the recipient, making it easy to implement classic client-server communication logic or to provide a fallback in case a direct connection cannot be established.

 ## Customizing Broker behaviours: Modules
 The Broker server offers modular customization, enabling users to extend or modify its functionality without altering the core codebase.